 Kiwifruit passing over grading tables in the packhouse.

 Far right:

+Kiwifruit on the sizer where they are weighted and sent to the packing lane where that size is being packed

+6.2.1 Packing

-Kiwifruit on the sizer where they are weighted and sent to the packing lane where that size is being packed 6.2.1 Packing Packing is the key control point where the fruit is segregated into market acceptable product.
-Fruit is graded for defects, sized, labelled and placed into packs suitable for the market.
+Packing is the key control point where the fruit is segregated into market acceptable product.
+Fruit is graded for defects, sized, labelled, and placed into packs suitable for the market (either trays or loose-filled bulk packs).
+Quality Control (QC) staff take samples of fruit to monitor for pest or defects that may have been missed and to ensure all parts of the packing and coolstore process meet the relevant standards.
 Product traceability moves from the orchard bin down to the individual pack level.
-It is at this point that maturity, dry matter, Global Good Agricultural Practice (GAP) requirements and market restrictions and regulations are all consolidated and identified electronically at the pack and pallet level.
-For more information on GAP, see Chapter 8.3.
-6.2.2 Packaging Packaging is a key market messaging tool with branding and graphics carefully controlled.
-In some cases, customers require specific packaging requirements.
-Inmarket packing is also used to meet customer requirements where fruit transferred from loose filled bulk packs and packed into smaller retail packs or bags.
-All packaging must protect the fruit through the whole supply chain and be able to be disposed of at the end of its use in market.
-There are a variety of pack types that customers can order.
-Right: Zespri Kiwifruit exported to South Korea in loose modular bulk pack and re-packaged in smaller retail packs (Mark Gardiner, Nov 2014)
+It is at this point that maturity, dry matter, Global Good Agricultural Practice (GAP) requirements and market restrictions and regulations are all consolidated and identified electronically at the pack and pallet level, using EAN (European Article Number) barcode labels.
+For more information on GAP, see Chapter 8.
+For more information about the equipment used in the pack house see Chapter 7.

-109

-6.2.3 Labelling
+6.2.2 Labelling

 Markets have wide ranging pack and label requirements.
 Individual fruit labelling of the Zespri brand is a requirement in all markets in preparation for retail sale.
-All fruit labels either contain a Price Look-Up (PLU) code for that cultivar and size of kiwifruit or a bar code for price point differentiation by size at the point of sale.
+All fruit labels contain either a Price Look-Up (PLU) code for that cultivar and size of kiwifruit, or a bar code for price point differentiation by size at the point of sale.
 Some markets have additional market specific labelling requirements at the individual pack level.
 For example, South Korea, Brazil, India, Malaysia, Vietnam and Russia, all require country specific language showing the local contact details of the importer.
 These labels must exactly meet the importing countries statutory requirements to allow entry.

-Another example of specific packaging requirements is when Zespri Organic Kiwifruit is exported to Japan.
-Zespri Organic Kiwifruit is packed into a standard Green Modular Bulk (MB) pack and an organic coupon label is applied to the end panel of the pack.
-If the product is fumigated, the top layer of the label is removed, and it changes the descriptor to Green Kiwifruit - whereas previously it said Organic Green.
-Zespri are also required to have the Japanese Agricultural Standard (JAS) organic certification logo on any organic packs exported to Japan.

-Right: